 Prepared by the Cold War, the internationalization of networks within the architecture and engineering world has become even more ubiquitous.
 The models and technologies however, often bear a striking similarity to those used in the postcolonial Cold War period.
 Also, many of the design and planning models, abandoned in the West, continue being implemented and advanced in the Global South.

-16:30 Doors Open17:00 Welcome and introduction17:15 Round one: Presentation of both books18:00 Round two: A conversation with the authors18:30 Round three: Short statements by Reinier de Graaf and Eva Pfannes and a conversation with the authors19:00 End
+18:30 Round three: Short statements by Reinier de Graaf and Eva Pfannes and a conversation with the authors

 Łukasz Stanek, Architecture in Global Socialism.
 Eastern Europe, West Africa, and the Middle East in the Cold War, Princeton University Press, 2020